ElenaGlezRubio/neural-network-projects/README.md

 # neural-network-projects

 This is my collection of Neural Networks mini-projects as I'm learning NN, DNN, CNN and RNN.

-I hope you will find them useful as you embark on the same journey.
+I have learnt a lot about Neural Networks from [Jason's](http://machinelearningmastery.com/) blog.
+These mini-projects are available on Jason's website.
+After experimenting with each tutorial I have them here for quick future reference.

 Recommended order for exploring these projects is as follows: